openvcloud/docs/docs/selfhealing/maintenance/balance.md

 #### enable: True
 #### descr:
 ```
-This script executes btrfs balance command every 5 days at 4 in the morning random .
+This script executes btrfs balance command every 5 days at 4 in the morning, randomly .

 ```
 #### license: bsd